redhat-openshift-ecosystem/operator-pipelines/docs/pipeline-admin-guide.md

 - **ISV Release pipeline** - The release pipeline distributes ISV operator to all index images supported by the operator bundle and make sure the new operator is visible on Red Hat Ecosystem catalog.

 ### Community pipelines
-- **Community Hosted pipeline** - Similarly as the ISV hosted pipeline, the community hosted pipeline verifies if a new operator bundle follows all pre-defined rules and passes all the community tests.
+- **Hosted pipeline** - Similarly as the ISV hosted pipeline, the community hosted pipeline verifies if a new operator bundle follows all pre-defined rules and passes all the community tests.
 The pipeline verifies that operator can be installed on a OCP cluster.
 A Preflight tools is used to execute a dynamic test suite
-- **Community Release pipeline** - The release pipeline distributes a community operators into OCP catalog.
+- **Release pipeline** - The release pipeline distributes a community operators into OCP catalog.

 ## Troubleshooting